Efficient evaluation of expectations of functions of a L\'evy process and its extremum: Numerical evaluation of in Example I

-\begin{rem} {\rm The factor $\min\{1,1/\nu\}$ is needed to ensure that the image of the strip of analyticity $S_{(-d,d)}$ in the $y$-coordinate under the map $y\mapsto q+\psi(\chi_{\om_1,b,\om}(y))$, used to satisfy the error tolerance for the infinite trapezoid rule, does not cross the imaginary axis.
-We give the universal recommendation which can be used for all SL-processes.
-As the matter of fact, in the case of KoBoL, NIG and Variance Gamma, the analytic continuation across the cuts is admissible.
-Then larger (in absolute value) $\om$'s can be used and the CPU times documented in Tables \ref{table:cpdf1}-\ref{table:errors2} decreased.
-See \cite{iFT}, where the analytical extension to the Riemann surface was used in the context of pricing European options using the fractional-parabolic deformations.
-We will analyze this improvement in a separate publication. } \end{rem} \begin{rem} {\rm The reader observes that in the case $\nu=0.2$ (process is close to Variance Gamma, Table \ref{table:cpdf1}), the target precision can be achieved at a smaller computational cost than in the case $\nu=1.2$ (process is close to NIG, Table \ref{table:errors2}).
+\begin{rem} {\rm The factor $\min\{1,1/\nu\}$ is needed to ensure that the image of the strip of analyticity $S_{(-d,d)}$ in the $y$-coordinate under the map $y\mapsto q+\psi(\chi_{\om_1,b,\om}(y))$, used to satisfy the error tolerance for the infinite trapezoid rule, does not cross the imaginary axis. } \end{rem} \begin{rem} {\rm The reader observes that in the case $\nu=0.2$ (process is close to Variance Gamma, Table \ref{table:cpdf1}), the target precision can be achieved at a smaller computational cost than in the case $\nu=1.2$ (process is close to NIG, Table \ref{table:errors2}).
 For any method that does not explicitly use the conformal deformation technique, one expects that the case $\nu=0.2$ must be much more time consuming because the integrands decay much slower than in the case $\nu=1.2$.
-However, due to the factor $\min\{1,1/\nu\}$, we can use a larger step in the infinite trapezoid rule in the case $\nu=0.2$, and the truncation parameter $\La=N\ze$ is essentially the same for all $\nu$ unless $\nu$ is very close to 0. } \end{rem}
+However, we can use a larger step in the infinite trapezoid rule in the case $\nu=0.2$, and the truncation parameter $\La=N\ze$ is essentially the same for all $\nu$ unless $\nu$ is very close to 0. } \end{rem}